- For companies looking to reach their audiences online, the optimal strategy has evolved from content-centric to customer-centric

 The benefits of a DXP

-It’s 2020.
+It’s 2021.
 Regardless of your industry, you’ve undoubtedly invested in a few of the 8,000 different marketing tools and technologies fighting for your business.
-At this point you probably have multiple different technology vendors helping to power the experience you are currently delivering to your customers.
+At this point, you probably have multiple different technology vendors helping to power the experience you are currently delivering to your customers.

-The good news is that a Digital Experience Platform, like Episerver, has open APIs enabling you to integrate to your stack.
+The good news is that a Digital Experience Platform, like Optimizely, has open APIs enabling you to integrate to your stack.
 And that’s not all.
 Here are the benefits of leveraging a DXP:

 Integrate, adapt and grow

 Technology and channels are constantly evolving.
-With an open API-first architecture, DXPs are flexible enough to integrate with the latest technologies so you can serve your customers wherever they’re at and however they’re evolving.
+With an open API-first architecture, DXPs are flexible enough to integrate with the latest technologies so you can serve your customers wherever they are and however they’re evolving.
 An API-first architecture is perhaps the most important feature a DXP can offer.

 Manage a multi-channel digital environment